-- 3 percent of your average compensation per year for all years prior to July 1, 2003 - 3.33 percent of your average compensation per year for all years after July 1, 2003
+- 3 percent of your average compensation per year for ALL years prior to July 1, 2003.
+This accrual rate also applies to service earned in a plan other than Wildlife. - 3.33 percent of your average compensation per year for ALL years after July 1, 2003.
+This accrual rate also applies to service earned in a plan other than Wildlife.